evolbioinfo/booster-web/webapp/templates/help.md

         1. Informations about the run (identifier, start/end time, number of bootstrap trees analyzed, output message);
     2. Links to download results:
 	   1. Alignment file (only for whole phylogenetic analysis);
+	   2. Tree with FBP (classical) supports;
-	   2. Tree with normalized supports (download newick format or upload to iTOL);
+	   2. Tree with TBE (transfer bootstrap) normalized supports (download newick format or upload to iTOL);
-	   3. Tree with branch labels formatted as following: "Branch ID|Average transfer Distance|Depth" (download newick format or upload to iTOL, Only with TBE);
+	   3. Tree with branch labels formatted as following: "Branch ID|Average transfer Distance|Depth" (download newick format or upload to iTOL);
-	   4. Booster log file with 2 parts (Only with TBE):
+	   4. Booster log file with 2 parts:
 		  1. Transfer score per taxa (2 columns, "Taxon : Transfer Score");
 		  2. Most transfered taxa per branch (4 columns: Branch Id\tp\tAverage distance\tsemicolumn separated list of most transfered taxa with their respective transfer index)
     3. Tree visualizer that highlights branches with a support greater than the cutoff given by the slider.

 ## Generating reference and bootstrap trees

-Ig you want to generate reference and bootstrap trees with other means, you can do it via the following commands:
+Ig you want to generate reference and bootstrap trees with other means, you may do it using the following commands:

-* PhyML: PhyML already generates bootstrap trees.
-Input file: alignment, Phylip format
+* PhyML: Input file: alignment, Phylip format
 ```bash
 phyml -i align.phy -d nt -b 100 -m GTR -f e -t e -c 6 -a e -s SPR -o tlr
 # Output Reference tree: align.phy_phyml_tree.txt